tve/motus-test-tags/README.md

 The boards can be purchased from many stores and distributors that carry Adafruit products as well as from Adafruit directly.
-The README in each of the two tag variants has the exact product ID so you can be sure to get the right version (it can be confusing).
+The README in each of the two tag variants has the exact product ID so you can be sure to get the right version (the designations can be confusing).
 Large electronics distributors and [Digikey](https://www.digikey.com) in particular carry these boards and have worldwide reach (Digikey is happy to sell qty 1 to individuals).
 Amazon is most likely a source as well, although the 433Mhz version may be less available.